-- Water storage – we use the gorgeous stainless steel Sansone, but also the flexible 4l Source Liquitainer.
+- Water storage – we use the gorgeous stainless steel Sansone, but also the flexible four-litre Source Liquitainer.
 On a long journey, we might add in the Platypus for refilling the other two.

 - Right at the back, the beach umbrella, tennis and badminton racquets and a Kubb game